 Hot Springs County Museum

-This museum beautifully lays out the the history of Hot Springs County.
-From the Native Americans, pioneers, to the archaeological finds of the area.
+This museum beautifully lays out the history of Hot Springs County.
+From the Wyoming hot springs, Native Americans, and pioneers, to the archaeological finds of the area.

 You can easily spend two or more hours here at the Hot Springs County Museum.
 Obviously interesting and educational, but the best part for budget and family travelers is that it’s affordable!